magomimmo/modern-cljs/doc/tutorial-18.md

 ```

 Even if we have been able to chain few tasks to obtain a little bit of
-automation, the `project.clj` file is becoming more and more dense and
+automation, the `project.clj` file is becoming larger and
 convoluted.
 It contains the dependencies pertaining the CLJ codebase,
 the ones relative to the CLJS codebase and even the ones regarding the
 unit testing and the enabling of a bREPL session.